kdungs/tippspiel/EURO2012/README.md

  * [Flag icons by famfamfam.com](http://www.famfamfam.com/lab/icons/flags/)
  * [Ball icon by artua.com](http://www.artua.com/)

+ All external sources included in this project are licensed unter the terms of their respective licenses.

 ## License
 This project (or to be more specific: the parts of it that are actually written by me) is licensed under the terms of the [WTFPL](http://sam.zoy.org/wtfpl/).
 This means that you can do **whatever the fuck you want** to do with this code.
 However I wouldn't mind attribution.